ksobon/MandrillPrimer/README.md

 Also currently supported modes of viewing the charts are via:

-1. Additional Window using IE Web Browser.
+1. Additional Window using Chrome Browser.
-2. Export to PDF
+2. Export to PDF.

 Please support this project by posting to Issues page.